nagaraju0116/Hibernate-Demo/README.md

 # Hibernate-Demo
-Hibernate using in maven project and along with MySQL.
+Hibernate using in maven project and along with MySQL in "Hibernate_Demo" project .